 To add a Subcatchment, drag and drop the Subcatchment command from the Tool Box to the desired location on the Schematic view.

 Add a outfall node

 To add a Outfall node, drag and drop the Outfall node command from the Tool Box to the desired location on the Schematic view.

 Connect subcatchment and outfall

 To add a connection from the Subcatchment to the Outfall node, move the mouse on top of Subcatchment.
-When the mouse cursor changes to a cross, click and hold the mouse, and drag towards Outfall node.
-When moving the mouse cursor close to Outfall node, release the mouse to add a connection line.
+When the mouse cursor changes to a cross, click and hold the mouse left key, and drag towards Outfall node.
+When moving the mouse cursor on top of Outfall node, release the mouse left key to add a connection line.